Brain tumour research

 Many different monoclonal antibodies (MABs) are being investigated for cancer treatment.
 MABs are proteins, made in the laboratory from a single copy of a human antibody.
 When these laboratory made antibodies are injected into patients they seek out cancer cells which carry abnormal proteins.

 Researchers are looking at a MAB called bevacizumab (Avastin) for high grade gliomas.
 There have been studies looking at it on its own, and in combination with chemotherapy or radiotherapy for glioblastoma that has come back.
 Results so far have been promising.
 Some researchers are now starting to look at bevacizumab after surgery for people with newly diagnosed glioblastoma.
+The HERBY trial is looking at adding bevacizumab to radiotherapy and chemotherapy after surgery for children with a high grade glioma.

 Researchers are also looking to see if bevacizumab is helpful in treating grade 2 and 3 gliomas.
 The TAVAREC trial is comparing temozolomide and bevacizumab with temozolomide alone in people with grade 2 or 3 glioma that has come back after treatment.